Martlesham

-Martlesham was recorded in Domesday Book as Merlesham.
+Martlesham was recorded in the Domesday Book of 1086 as Merlesham.

 The history and meaning of the name are studied in a paper by Briggs.

 It probably means 'settlement (hām) near the mooring-place (mǣrels)'.

 History of Martlesham

 It is believed that there was a Roman settlement at Martlesham and in the parish there have been some 26 finds dating from the Roman occupation.
 These include pottery, brooches, coins and tesserae.
 Of particular note was the 19th century find of a small bronze statue of a horse on a plinth, bearing a Latin inscription indicating that this was an offering dedicated by a woman named Simplicia to the god Mars.

 Martlesham was mentioned in the Domesday Book, which recorded that it consisted of two and a half carucates of land (equivalent to about 300 acre of profitable land).
 At that time there were 10 villagers; 10 smallholders; 12 acre of meadow; 1 mill; woodland for 16 pigs; 5 cobs; 20 cattle; 27 pigs; 212 sheep; and 12 beehives.
 There was 1 church with 36 acre and 1 free man.